Murder of Steven Beard: Celeste Beard

-Based on Tarlton's statement, Johnson was arrested on March 28, 2002.
-At Johnson's trial, prosecutors charged that she had married Beard for his money and wanted him dead because he was tired of her extravagant spending and was considering divorce.
-The Beard attorney, David Kuperman, testified that Steven did not want a divorce and the underlying issues of the spending were addressed during joint therapy (both Beards in attendance) sessions treating Johnson's depression.
-According to Beard's accountant, Johnson spent $321,000 in October and November 1999, an additional $249,000 by December 10 and another $100,000 in the six weeks ending March 31, 2000.
+Based on Tarlton's statement, Celeste was arrested on March 28, 2002.
+At Celeste's trial, prosecutors charged that she had married Steven Beard for his money and wanted him dead because he was tired of her extravagant spending and was considering divorce.
+The Beards' family attorney, David Kuperman, testified that Steven did not want a divorce and that the underlying issues of the spending had been addressed during joint therapy sessions (with both Beards in attendance) for treating Celeste's depression.
+The daughters testified against their mother at the trial, describing her behavior as erratic and threatening, saying Steven Beard had at times been planning to divorce her, and they offered audio tapes they had recorded of what Celeste had said.
+They said she had sometimes abandoned them at foster homes during their childhood with little explanation.
+Multiple witnesses said Celeste had spoken very negatively about her husband, saying she was disgusted by him and that he was fat and old and she wished he would die.
+There was also testimony that Celeste and Tarlton had sometimes tranquilized him and had attempted to harm him or kill him in various other ways before the shooting, and that Celeste tried to hire a friend to kill Tarlton after Tarlton turned on her.